SWC-OSG-Workshop/2014-12-15-UChicago/intro.md

 *   [The University Consortium for Atmospheric Research](http://www.ucar.edu)
 *   [The University of Toronto](http://www.utoronto.ca)

-Special thanks go to Brent Gorda, who helped build and teach the first version of this course.
+Special thanks go to Brent Gorda, who helped build and teach the first version of SWC course.

 <div align="center" markdown="1">
 This book is dedicated to